TuxVinyards/qqX/README.md

 ## How to Install

 qqX will work happily alongside quickgui or any quickemu shortcuts.
 But these are not necessary.

+Start from scratch.
+Or safely test out the qqX difference on your existing quickgui VM's

-- Start by installing a full normal quickemu setup, if you don't already have a one, complete with all its components and all its dependencies, as in the instructions on the quickemu-project pages. <https://github.com/quickemu-project/quickemu>
+- If you don't already have a standard Quickemu setup, start by installing that, complete with all its components and all its dependencies, as in the instructions on the [quickemu-project pages](https://github.com/quickemu-project/quickemu) .

   You must be able to type `quickemu` at a command prompt and get the quickemu usage screen.

-- The latest qqX release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but it is probably best to make your first download via the **code/clone** button.
-Also use the Github clone button for the very latest tweaks and bug fixes.
+- Download qqX.
+The latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest).
+You can also make your first download via the **code/clone** button.
+The 'dev' branch may newer and may have the very latest tweaks and bug fixes too ...

   No other software, support structures or dependencies are needed.

+Installing qqX will give you new display modes, utilities, optimizers and tools that can be used on any setup that you have already created.

-See the Wiki for more details <https://github.com/TuxVinyards/qqX/wiki>
+See the Wiki for [more details](https://github.com/TuxVinyards/qqX/wiki)

 ## FAQs and Help